 Is my van taxed?

-If you can’t remember whether you’ve taxed your van, then no need to panic – as long as you have your number plate details, you can check quickly and easily online, at GOV.UK .
+If you can’t remember whether you’ve taxed your van, there’s no need to panic.
+As long as you have your number plate details, you can check quickly and easily online, at GOV.UK.

 How can I save money on my van insurance?

-Another compulsory cost to owning a van is your insurance – whether you use yours for your own business, deliveries, or if you just need short term cover – we understand that you need to be confident about being protected for all eventualities.
+Another compulsory cost to owning a van is your van insurance.
+Whether you use yours for your own business, to make deliveries, or if you just need short term cover, we understand that you need a policy that’ll give you peace of mind.

 Who is mustard?